Grilled Marinated Previously Frozen Tuna Recipe

 Instructions

-• Start by combining the orange zest and juice, balsamic vinegar, soy sauce, ginger, dry mustard, salt, and pepper in a blender or food processor.
-Pulse until the mixture is smooth and well blended.
+• Combine the orange zest and juice, balsamic vinegar, soy sauce, ginger, dry mustard, salt, and pepper in a blender or food processor.
+Pulse until the mixture is smooth and well-blended.

 • With the motor running, slowly drizzle in the olive oil.
 This step emulsifies the oil into the marinade, helping everything stay combined.
 If you add the oil too quickly, the marinade may separate.